-A variety of regularly published indices are used by investors for bench-marking, risk assessment, and other investment measurement.
+A variety of regularly published indices are used by investors for bench-marking, assessing tolerance for risk, and other investment measurement.
 When considering an investment in real estate for example, there are two indices that, based on actual property transactions, measure the average price appreciation for U.S. real estate; at the property level.

 Both the Moody’s/RCA Commercial Property Price Index (CPPI) and the CoStar Commercial Repeat-Sales Index (CCRSI) are available for the aggregate U.S. commercial property market, as well as for important and influential market segments.
 Both index series are based on a version of the repeat-transactions methodology, popularized by Case and Shiller.